 We’re not going to mince words: both blenders have some of the highest-priced models on the market.
 The question is: who offers the better-quality affordable options?

 Vitamix blenders range in price from $299 to $689 with an average price around $484.
-The factory reconditioned Vitamix models are the cheapest of the bunch, starting at $299, and come with a full 5 year warranty.
+The factory reconditioned Vitamix models are the cheapest of the bunch, starting at $299, but only come with a 5 year warranty.

 If that seems steep, consider that Blendtec models range between $279 to $1035 with an average price of about $555.
 Their factory refurbished models are their most affordable offerings, starting at $279, for the Total Blender Classic Certified Refurbished.